Features

 All music is rendered thanks to the best audio libraries, combined with our innovative technology that allows a fantastic experience at any tempo.

-You can transpose the music up/down by up to 5 half tones, for example when your voice is not in good shape and you want to sing higher or lower; or when you are playing a concerto in A on a B flat instrument, because you don’t possess an instrument in A.
+You can transpose the music up or down by up to 5 half tones, for example when your voice is not in good shape and you want to sing higher or lower; or when you are playing a concerto in A on a B flat instrument, because you don’t own an instrument in A.

 You can tune the orchestra to 415, 440, 442 Hz, or whatever other tuning, for example when playing a church organ with changing pitch depending on the church temperature.